HeliosRider/Team_Three_Project/README.md

 **Analysis (Top-Level)**

-The team used the Nasdaq Data API to pull a years worth of trading data for the major cell phone providers: AT&T, T-Mobile, and Verizon. the goal is to assess which stocks are trending upwardor downward.
+The team used the Kagglehub to pull a years worth of trading data for the major cell phone providers: AT&T, T-Mobile, and Verizon. the goal is to assess which stocks are trending upwardor downward.
 Based on the outcome of the  data, the team will provide the client with